WATER - THE SUPERFOOD NO. 1

 Metabolic processes in detail

 Water plays a crucial role in regulating body temperature.
-By sweating and evaporating water through the skin, the body can maintain its temperature and protect itself from overheating.
-This is particularly important during physical exertion or in hot environments, when the body is at increased risk of overheating.
+Through perspiration and the evaporation of water through the skin, the body can maintain its temperature and protect itself from overheating.
+This is especially important during physical exertion or in hot environments, when the body is exposed to an increased risk of overheating.

 Another important aspect is the role of water as a universal solvent.
 Water is involved in most biochemical reactions in the body and serves as a medium in which these reactions can take place.
-This is the case, for example, in hydrolysis, a reaction in which water is directly involved in the cleavage of chemical compounds.
+This is the case, for example, in hydrolysis, a reaction in which water is directly involved in the breaking of chemical bonds.

-As a lubricant and cushion, water protects joints, helps protect tissues and supports the proper structure and function of organs such as the eyes.
-In addition, water is an essential component of blood and helps maintain blood volume and pressure at an optimal level.
+As a lubricant and cushion, water protects joints, helps protect tissues, and supports the proper structure and function of organs such as the eyes.
+In addition, water is an essential component of blood and helps maintain blood volume and blood pressure at optimal levels.

 Of course, water also plays an important role in the digestive system.
-It is involved in the production of saliva and gastric juice and thus supports the digestion of food (8).
-A balanced acid-base equilibrium in the body is essential for good health.
-Water plays an important role in regulating this balance and helps maintain a stable pH in the body.
+It is involved in the production of saliva and gastric juices, thus supporting food digestion (8).
+A balanced acid-base balance in the body is essential for health.
+Water plays a vital role in regulating this balance and helps to keep the pH level in the body stable.

-Another important role of water is its involvement in cellular respiration, a process by which cells produce energy in the form of ATP.
+Another important function of water is its involvement in cellular respiration, a process in which cells produce energy in the form of ATP.
 Water is an end product of this vital metabolic process.
-Enzymatic processes in the body, which are essential for metabolism, are also facilitated by water.
-Water acts as a catalyst and enables these biochemical reactions to take place efficiently.
+Enzymatic processes in the body, which are indispensable for metabolism, are also facilitated by water.
+Water acts as a catalyst and enables the efficient execution of these biochemical reactions.

 In addition, water is essential for maintaining cell structure.
-It is an essential component of cells and helps maintain their shape and structure.
+It is an essential component of cells and helps to maintain their shape and structure.
 Water is not only a component of cells, but also enables the synthesis and breakdown of biomolecules such as proteins, fats and carbohydrates in the body.
-These processes are critical to health and well-being, as they contribute to energy production, repair of cellular damage, and maintenance of overall cellular function.
+These processes are crucial for health and well-being as they contribute to energy production, repair of cell damage and maintenance of general cell function.

-Water also has an important influence on bioelectrical processes in the body.
-It is crucial for the electrolyte balance, which is important for the function of nerves and muscles.
-This is crucial for the transmission of nerve impulses, the contraction of muscles and the regulation of heart rhythm.
+Water also has an important influence on the bioelectrical processes in the body.
+It is crucial for electrolyte balance, which is important for the function of nerves and muscles.
+This is crucial for the transmission of nerve impulses, the contraction of muscles and the regulation of the heart rhythm.

-Hydration of the skin obviously depends on adequate water intake.
-Adequate hydration helps maintain the skin's moisture balance and thus its health and appearance.
-This can help reduce dryness, wrinkling and other signs of aging.
+The hydration of the skin obviously depends on an adequate supply of water.
+Adequate water intake helps to maintain the skin's moisture balance and thus its health and appearance.
+This can help reduce dryness, wrinkles and other signs of skin aging.

-A particularly remarkable and little known aspect is the crucial role of water in protein synthesis and protein unfolding.
-Water is involved in the formation and stabilization of protein structures and in hydration for proper folding.
+A particularly noteworthy and little-known aspect is the crucial role of water in protein synthesis and protein unfolding.
+Water is involved in the formation and stabilization of protein structures as well as hydration for correct folding.
 This is important for the function of enzymes, the control of cellular processes and the maintenance of cell structure.

-The importance of sufficient fluid intake for cognitive functions is underscored by studies showing that even a 2% loss of water can lead to impaired memory and concentration.
-If the body is not sufficiently supplied with water, this can lead to impaired mental performance.
-From this, it can be deduced how important it is to drink water regularly in order to maintain optimal brain function.
+The importance of adequate hydration for cognitive functions is underlined by studies showing that a loss of just 2% of water can lead to memory and concentration disorders.
+If the body is not adequately supplied with water, this can lead to impairment of mental performance.
+This underlines the importance of drinking water regularly to maintain optimal brain function.

 Drink constantly: Why the body is not like a car

-I would like to use a small anecdote to illustrate how important it is to constantly drink small amounts of water throughout the day.
-Our body does not function like a car that runs at constant power until the last drop of gasoline.
-Our body is a complex system that relies on constant balance.
-A water deficiency of just 2% can already lead to poor concentration and a drop in performance.
-And unlike a car, which only stops when the tank is completely empty, our "engine" - our body - already stops working when we lose only 20% of our total water volume.
-So to speak, our "car" already stops when we still have 80% gasoline in the tank.
+I would like to use a short story to illustrate how important it is to drink small amounts of water constantly throughout the day.
+Our body does not work like a car that drives with constant power until the last drop of fuel.
+Our body is a complex system that relies on a constant balance.
+A water deficiency of just 2% can lead to a lack of concentration and reduced performance.
+And unlike a car, which only stops when the tank is completely empty, our "engine" - our body - no longer works if we lose just 20% of our total water volume.
+So to speak, our "car" already stops when we still have 80% fuel in the tank.

-The lesson we can learn from this anecdote is the importance of continuously filling our "water tank".
-This means that we should not drink large amounts at once - it is better to drink small amounts of water throughout the day.
-This way, we can ensure that our bodies and brains are always adequately hydrated and we can function at our highest level.
-Remember: Don't drink when you're thirsty.
-Our body needs a constant and regular supply of water to function at its best.
+The lesson we can learn from this story is the importance of continuously refilling our "water tank".
+This means that we should not drink large amounts all at once - it is better to drink small amounts of water throughout the day.
+In this way, we can ensure that our body and brain are always sufficiently hydrated and that we can function at the highest level.
+Don't forget: don't wait until you're thirsty to drink.
+Our body needs a constant and regular supply of water to function optimally.

 Drinking recommendation

-Sufficient fluid intake is important for our health.
-The rule of drinking 0.03 liters of water per kilogram of body weight per day can serve as a guide.
-This rule serves as a minimum amount and should be considered as a starting point to ensure that the body is sufficiently supplied with water.
-However, it is important to note that individual needs may vary and factors such as activity level, climate and health status must be considered.
-It is important to know individual water needs and recognize signs of dehydration.
-Dehydration can show up in a number of ways.
-One clear sign of inadequate hydration is the feeling of thirst.
-This is the body's natural response.
+Adequate hydration is important for our health.
+As a guide, you can use the rule of drinking 0.03 liters of water per kilogram of body weight per day.
+This rule serves as a minimum amount and should be considered as a starting point to ensure that the body is adequately supplied with water.
+However, it is important to note that individual needs may vary and factors such as activity level, climate and health status must be taken into account.
+It is important to know your individual water requirements and recognize signs of dehydration.
+Dehydration can manifest itself in various ways.
+A clear sign of inadequate hydration is the feeling of thirst.
+This is the body's natural reaction.
 Another common sign is a dark discoloration of the urine.
-With adequate fluid intake, urine should be light yellow to colorless.
-Fatigue, headaches and dry skin can also be signs of dehydration.
-If you notice such symptoms, you should increase your fluid intake and, if in doubt, consult a doctor.
+If you are drinking enough fluids, your urine should be light yellow to colorless.
+Tiredness, headaches and dry skin can also be signs of dehydration.
+If you notice any of these symptoms, you should increase your fluid intake and consult a doctor if in doubt.

-Hyponatremia: When too much of a good thing does harm
+Hyponatremia: When too much of a good thing is harmful

 A healthy fluid balance is important.
 Drinking too much water can be just as harmful as drinking too little.
-Drinking too much can lead to something called water intoxication or hyponatremia.
-This happens when the body takes in more water than the kidneys can excrete, leading to a dangerous electrolyte imbalance.
-Therefore, care should be taken not to consume more than 0.8 to 1 liter of water per hour.
-If there are signs of water intoxication, such as nausea and headache, disorientation or confusion, and even seizures or coma in severe cases, medical attention should be sought immediately.
-Extreme cases, although rare, can be fatal.
-Therefore, balanced hydration is important to avoid both dehydration and overhydration.
+Excessive drinking can lead to so-called water intoxication or hyponatremia.
+This occurs when the body absorbs more water than the kidneys can excrete, leading to a dangerous electrolyte imbalance.
+Therefore, you should make sure not to consume more than 0.8 to 1 liter of water per hour.
+If you experience signs of water intoxication such as nausea and headache, disorientation or confusion, or even seizures or coma in severe cases, seek medical attention immediately.
+Extreme cases are rare, but can be fatal.
+Therefore, a balanced fluid intake is important to avoid both dehydration and overhydration.

 Conclusion

 In summary, water is involved in all metabolic processes in our body.
 Mostly directly and sometimes as a medium or environment in which these reactions can take place.
-So we can stuff ourselves with superfoods until we're green in the face, but without a fair amount of water in our system, these superheroes of nutrition are only half as effective.
-Water is not only the ultimate thirst quencher, it's also the invisible helper that transports ingested nutrients through our bodies and delivers them to where they're needed.
-It is the silent partner in detoxification, helping to flush out all the unwanted byproducts that our bodies no longer need.
-In short, water is the underappreciated hero of our diets - the often overlooked superfood.
-It's the inconspicuous but indispensable element that really brings out the effectiveness of our superfoods.
-So remember the next time you swallow a handful of goji berries - nothing works without water!
+So we can stuff ourselves with superfoods until we are green in the face, but without a proper portion of water in our system, these nutritional superheroes are only half as effective.
+Water is not only the ultimate thirst quencher, but also the invisible helper that transports the absorbed nutrients through our body and brings them to where they are needed.
+It is the silent partner in detoxification, helping to flush out all the unwanted by-products that our body no longer needs.
+In short: water is the underestimated hero of our diet - the often overlooked superfood.
+It is the inconspicuous but indispensable element that really brings out the effectiveness of our superfoods.
+So remember, the next time you swallow a handful of goji berries - nothing works without water!

 About the author:

-Thomas Hartwig is a certified medical nutritionist and founder of the company Leogant.
-For many years he has been intensively involved with the element of water.
-He is a valued keynote speaker and guest on podcasts where he shares his knowledge and experiences.
-In his work he combines findings from natural science and medicine with philosophical approaches to contribute to a holistic water awareness.
+Thomas Hartwig is a certified nutritional advisor and founder of LEOGANT.
+He has been working intensively with the element of water for many years.
+He is an esteemed keynote speaker and guest on podcasts, where he shares his knowledge and experience.
+In his work, he combines insights from science and medicine with philosophical approaches to contribute to a holistic water awareness.

 References